Asian Hornet

 An invasive non-native hornet originally from Asia.
 Suspected records should be reported immediately.
 A highly aggressive predator of native insects, posing a significant threat to honey bees and other pollinators.
 Accidentally introduced to France in 2004 where it spread rapidly.
 A number of sightings have been recorded in the UK since 2016.

 Distinctive hornet, smaller than our native species.
-A key feature is the almost entirely dark abdomen, except for the 4th segment which is yellow.
+A key feature is an almost entirely dark abdomen, except for the 4th segment which is yellow.
 Bright yellow tips to legs (native hornet more orange) and entirely brown or black thorax (native hornet more orange).

 DEFRA is recommending monitoring traps in all areas of the Country even where there is no Asian hornet incursion known of at present.